 The needs of a trail runner are few.
 Namely, shoes, socks, shirt (optional), and underwear.
+Another optional gear item includes gaiters.
+They keep all major debris out of your shoes and are a blessing in disguise.
 However, some trail runs require a bit more logistical planning.
 My typical weekday morning trail runs are usually no longer than 5 – 6 miles long and really doesn’t require much more than the list above.
 My long runs however require a bit more thought as they can range anywhere from 10 – 30 miles.
 We’re talking water, fuel (food, gel, etc.), rain-gear (if you prefer to stay somewhat dry on your run), headlamp(s) (if you plan on running in the dark), etc.

 Here in East Tennessee, we have the blessing of all four seasons.
 Sometimes spring can be just a couple of weeks, and others it could be a full season complete with warm and cold temperatures.
 Fall can be the same way here too.
 Regardless, a trail runner’s needs in each season can and will change.